 In the field

-We tested the crossbow in the field with the supplied Headhunter arrows.
+We tested the crossbow in the field with the supplied HeadHunter arrows.
+The HeadHunter arrows are 22 inches long and weigh 380 grain.
 The Barnett Predator reaches speeds of 430 FPS, supported by 156-foot pounds of kinetic energy.
 The Predator certainly doesn’t lack in power either, with a power stroke of 16.25″ the bow reaches a maximum distance of 70 yards.

 The Barnett Predator is installed with a 32″ long illuminated scope, which is Barnett’s most advanced scope so far.
 It is an excellent long-range scope.
 The scope offers 10 yards intervals, can project from 20 to 70 yards, and is able to magnify the image 1.5x to 5x.
 The illuminated scope has green and red reticles for when you find yourself hunting in low-light situations.
 This high-end scope has a build-in speed selector, which is a nice and convenient feature, the speed selector allows you to check any speed between 300 and 425 fps.